 Litigation is not always necessary.
 Our lawyers always strive to encourage an amicable resolution, but our first priority is to zealously protect your interests.
 Alternative Dispute Resolution (ADR) refers to the many ways parties can solve their disagreements outside of

 The first step in resolving a dispute often involves informal negotiations between the parties.
 Parties might come to an agreement themselves, then retain lawyers to help put it on paper.
 Alternatively, parties might have counsel negotiate directly with the opposing party on their behalves.
-Our lawyers will negotiate tirelessly for you.
+Our family lawyers will negotiate tirelessly for you.
 We strive to keep matters out of court to reduce legal fees and preserve relationships.

 Mediation refers to a process wherein the parties appoint a neutral third party (the mediator)to assist them in reaching an agreement.
 The mediator assists parties in communicating with each other and finding common ground.
 Mediation is always voluntary and can be terminated by either party at any time.
 Mediations often take place without counsel.
 Our lawyers will explain your rights and responsibilities prior to your mediation, and we will attend with you when necessary.